ahmadajmi/CSS-Grid-Layout/README.md

 The core idea behind the Grid Layout is to divide the web page into columns and rows, and then we have the ability to position and size the building block elements based on the rows and columns we have created in terms of size, position and layer.

-The Grid also gives us a flexible way to change the layout elements position with only CSS without any change to the HTML structure, this also could be used with Media Queries to change the layout at different breakpoints.
+The Grid also gives us a flexible way to change the layout elements position with only CSS without any change to HTML, which could be used with Media Queries to change the layout at different breakpoints.

 ## Browser Support

-Before we can div more into the Grid, we need to talk about the current [browser support](http://caniuse.com/#feat=css-grid), and how we can enable it in the current browsers.
+Before we can dive more into the Grid, we need to talk about the current [browser support](http://caniuse.com/#feat=css-grid), and how we can enable it in the current browsers.

 ![browser-support](https://cloud.githubusercontent.com/assets/626005/12323536/bcc330f2-bac4-11e5-9468-a46994f3b7ce.jpg)

 ### Internet Explorer

-Since the first proposal of the Grid developed by Microsoft, Internet Explorer 10 shipped with a ```-ms``` prefixed implementation.
-If we take a look at the image above, or at the [Can I Use](http://caniuse.com/#feat=css-grid) report, we can see that Internet Explorer 11, and the Edge browsers are also supported.
+Since the first proposal of the Grid developed by Microsoft, Internet Explorer 10 shipped with a `-ms` prefixed implementation.
+If we take a look at the image above, or [Can I Use](http://caniuse.com/#feat=css-grid) report, we can see that both Internet Explorer 11, and Edge are also supported.
 In other browsers the Grid Layout is not supported by default, but we can enable it as we will see next.

 ### Blink Rendering Engine (Chrome, Opera)

-Navigate to `chrome://flags` URL, look for `Enable experimental Web Platform features` flag, enable it, and then you will be asked to relaunch Chrome.
+Navigate to `chrome://flags` URL, look for `Enable experimental Web Platform features` flag, enable it, then you will be asked to relaunch Chrome.

 ![support-chrome](https://cloud.githubusercontent.com/assets/626005/10864161/93b1a55c-7fed-11e5-806c-dbaac9e66a73.jpg)